igormq/class-registry/docs/entry_points.rst

    % pip install pokemon-generation-2
    % ipython

-   In [1]: from class_registry import EntryPointClassRegistry
+   In [1]: from klass_registry import EntryPointClassRegistry

    In [2]: pokedex = EntryPointClassRegistry('pokemon')